zephyrproject-rtos/zephyr/doc/object/object_basic_tasks.rst

 Properties of Tasks
 *******************

-A Tiny Mountain task is an execution thread that implements part or all of the application functionality using the Tiny Mountain objects described in detail by the Nanokernel Objects and Microkernel Objects documents.
+A task is an execution thread that implements part or all of the application functionality using the objects described in detail by the Nanokernel Objects and Microkernel Objects sections.
 Tasks are cooperatively scheduled, and will run until they explicitly yield, call a blocking interface or are preempted by a higher priority task.

 Defining Tasks
 **************

-Microkernel tasks are statically defined in the Tiny Mountain project file (which has a file extension of .mdef).
+Microkernel tasks are statically defined in the Microkernel definition file (which has a file extension of .mdef).
 The number of tasks in a project file is limited only by the available memory on the platform.
 A task definition in the project file must specify its name, priority,